 While term coverage is often purchased assuming that any dependents will be grown and financially independent by the time it expires, that is not always the case.

 Generally, when term life insurance expires, the policy simply expires, and no action needs to be taken by the policyholder.
 A notice is sent by the insurance carrier that the policy is no longer in effect, the policyholder stops paying the premiums, and there is no longer any potential death benefit.
 If the policyholder had a return-of-premium policy, a check would be sent for the amount paid into the policy throughout its term.

-The exception is if there is a term conversion rider on your policy, which allows the policyholder to convert the term policy to a permanent insurance policy as you near the end of the term without going through the underwriting process again.
-This option may be worth considering for people who need coverage but whose health has declined and might not be able to pass a physical exam.
+The exception is if there is a term conversion rider on your policy, which allows the policyholder to convert the term policy to a permanent insurance policy as you near the end of the term, without taking another medical exam.
+This option may be worth considering for people who need coverage, but whose health has declined and might not be able to pass a physical exam.
 Keep in mind that conversion policies typically have strict deadlines for conversion, often several months before your policy expires.
 So if you have a conversion policy, make sure you are aware of when you have to convert it if that’s something you are interested in doing.

 Purchasing coverage after you outlive your term life insurance

 Those who will need further coverage after the term policy expires may want to start evaluating other options six months to one year before the policy expires.
 That way, you’ll have time to add a term conversion rider to your current policy if needed.